MHM-lab/MHM-lab.github.io/_pages/positions.md

 **Postdocs**:

 One Postdoc position in Tübingen, Germany.
-Don't hesitate to get in touch if you have any questions - dr.thomas.wolfers@gmail.com
+If you are interested, don't hesitate to get in touch if you have any questions - dr.thomas.wolfers@gmail.com
 - Germany (TV-L 13, 100%, 3-5 years)
-- Background in machine learning, computer-science, neuroscience, physics, or related field
+- Background (PhD) in machine learning, computer-science, neuroscience, physics, or related field
 - Expertise in python, R, and/or another programming language(s).
 - Experience with brain imaging technology (MRI, EEG, etc.)
 - Send your CV, letter of motivation and contacts of two mentors.

+If you like to write a research proposal for your individual PostDoc funding (e.g. Marie Curie), don't hesitate to get in touch - dr.thomas.wolfers@gmail.com

 **PhD students**:

-Currently no position available.
-As soon as we have a position open it will be advertised here.
+As soon as there is a position available, it will be advertised here.
-If you like to write a research proposal for a foundinground you get in touch - dr.thomas.wolfers@gmail.com .
+If you like to write a research proposal for your individual funding, don't hesitate to get in touch - dr.thomas.wolfers@gmail.com

 **Internship opportunities**: